MusicPsychologyToolbox/MusicPsychologyToolbox/README.md

 The MusicPsychologyToolbox contains tools to measure human vital functions (breathing and heart rate) together with musical performance parameters like audio, midi and video to make music psychological studies possible.

-* The folder "Arduino" contains various sketches for recording the measured values with the Arduino.
+* The folder "arduino" contains various sketches for recording the measured values with the Arduino Uno.

 * The "scripts" folder contains the script for recording data with a Linux based computer, like RaspberryPi.